daniel-1789/rpg-pendragon/recaps/02_Anarchy_Period.md

 Though the forty days of military service had expired, Nanteleod convinced many, including the Knights of Salisbury, to continue the campaign at their own expense.
 They pressed on, marching into the Saxon territory of Essex, destroying the Essex armies.
 Then King Aethelswith of Anglia arrived with the full force of his army.
 He was defeated outside Hertford, with the knights of Salisbury taking him prisoner.

-Much pillage was taken and there was much rejocing.
+Much pillage was taken and there was much rejoicing.

 ![Britain Year 505 Events][image-8]